michaellee/stille/README.md

 [Learn more about Stille.](https://michaelsoolee.com/obsidian-focus-plugin-stille/)

+## Install Stille
+You can [click on this link](https://obsidian.md/plugins?id=obsidian-stille) and it will open up Obsidian and give you the option to install Stille.

+Or

+You can install Stille from within Obsidian by going to `Settings > Community plugins` and clicking the **Browse** button under *Community plugins*.
+Then search for *Stille* in the search field.

 ## Getting started
 - Once Stille is installed, make sure the plugin is activated under *Community plugins > Installed plugins* in *Settings*
 - Once activated, you'll see a new moon-shaped icon in the left hand ribbon.
 This is the toggle to turn Stille on and off.
 You'll also see in the bottom status bar, a status for Stille that indicates whether it's on or off.